 Whether using pins or epoxy, the goal is to achieve a snug fit between the handle material and the tang.
 This ensures stability and prevents wobbling or shifting of the handle.

 Turning an old, discarded file into a functional and captivating knife can be a challenging and rewarding project.
 Using the right products, coupled with a good technique, can result in a professional quality blade you’ll be proud to show off.

 At Red Label Abrasives, we help knife makers produce exceptional knives with premium abrasive products, includingsanding belts,knife-making kits, andpolishing and buffing compounds.
+Our most popular knife-making abrasives are our 2" x 72" sanding belts.
 Our industrial-grade abrasives have a higher cut rate and a longer lifespan than most of the abrasive products you’ll find on the market.
 If you’re not sure exactly what you need, our abrasive technicians are here to help, and we’re happy to ship your purchase wherever you are in the world.
 If you have questions or would like to place an order, call844-824-1956 orfill out our contact form today!

 David Kranker is a writer and creative maker who has been covering the abrasive and knife-making industries on the Red Label Abrasives Blog since 2020.
 David spends his time continually researching sanding and bladesmithing to provide readers with the latest and greatest information.
 In his free time, David utilizes abrasives for many different home and auto projects at his home in Delton, MI.